bitfocusas/product-voice/README.md

-# product-snapshot
+# Bitfocus Voice
-A snapshot tool with a rundown for Blackmagic Design ATEM switchers and companion
+The official public repository for documentation and issue tracking for Bitfocus Voice.